wordofwarning/wordofwarning.org/current/2022-worksahead/mccaffrey/index.md

 Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: includes complex themes, for specific warnings please click [here](/warnings).<br>Features: live + recorded speech, projected visuals, choreographed movement.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

 #### About
 This is a story about the power of the state.
 A story about the power of ordinary people.
-A story about hope.<br>And it's all made up.
+A story about hope.
+And it's all made up.

 In a country not unlike this one, society feels like it's breaking down.
-After what seems like a series of unprecedented, catastrophic events, three people take matters into their own hands and make plans for revolution.
+After what seems like a series of unprecedented, catastrophic events, three people take matters into their own hands — and make plans for revolution.

-A work-in-progress, interactive theatre piece with remote controlled cars, house parties, and a chaotic courtroom. *Sometimes history needs a push* is a show about how we make sense of the world, and asks if people seized political power for themselves, what would we do with it?
+An interactive work-in-progress with remote-controlled cars, house parties, and a chaotic courtroom, *Sometimes history needs a push* considers how we make sense of the world, and asks "if people seized political power for themselves, what would they do with it?"

 #### Artist
 Ross is a Manchester-based theatre-maker and musician.
 He makes work that centres around people, power, and what makes us tick.
 He was a founding member of theatre company Powder Keg, winners of the Hodgkiss Award 2016, and has toured nationally + internationally with The Javaad Alipoor Company.
 He is a CYC alumnus.
 Past collaborations include Gob Squad, Daniel Bye, and Stacy Makishi.

 #### Credits
-Written + performed by Ross McCaffrey<br>Dramaturgy + mentoring by Peader Kirk<br>With special thanks to Emma Geraghty + Josh Coates.
+Written + performed by Ross McCaffrey<br>Dramaturgy + mentoring by Peader Kirk<br>With special thanks to Emma Geraghty + Josh Coates.<br>

 Co-commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>Supported by the overwhelming generosity of crowdfunder backers.

-[Works Ahead](/hab/worksahead) 2022 co-commissioned/co-produced by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk
+[Works Ahead](/hab/worksahead) 2022 co-commissioned/co-produced by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.

 #### Websites
 <a href="https://instagram.com/rocaffrey" target="_blank">insta rocaffrey</a> · <a href="https://twitter.com/rocaffrey" target="_blank">@rocaffrey</a><br><a href="http://worksahead.org" target="_blank">WorksAhead.org</a> · <a href="https://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>